shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 Last week, you selected your own data and trained your own LLM to explore and experiment with what patterns you might find, and to think through what it might mean for historical research.
 This week, we'll work backwards from images to try to understand the underlying dataset.
 Can we, as Eryk Salvaggio has argued, understand them as *infographics*?
 And if so, what might we learn about the representation of Canadian history in these models?

-Following his [loose methodology](https://cyberneticforests.substack.com/p/how-to-read-an-ai-image) select moments from Canadian history and let's work out what is going on in the dataset that powers [Craiyon](https://www.craiyon.com/).
+Following his [loose methodology](https://cyberneticforests.substack.com/p/how-to-read-an-ai-image) select moments from Canadian history and let's work out what is going on in the dataset that powers [Craiyon](https://www.craiyon.com/) or [NightCafe](https://creator.nightcafe.studio/studio).
+Other options are possible.
+Do not pay for anything.

 Again, document everything.